zamfi/cca-computational-practices-fall-2018/README.md

     On Windows, type `cmd` into the Start search bar, and run the "Command Prompt".

-1. Navigate your prompt to the folder where your code files are, using `cd` to switch directories and `dir` (Windows) or `ls` (Mac) to show the contents of the current folder.
+1. Navigate your command prompt to the folder where your code files are.
+Type `cd ` (don't skip the space!) and then drag your folder into the terminal window.
+Hit enter.
+Type `ls` (Mac) or `dir` (Windows) to see a list of the files in that folder; you should see at least an `index.html` file and a `sketch.js` file, among others.

 1. Run python's built-in web server by typing `py -m http.server 8000` (Windows) or `python3 -m http.server 8000` (Mac) and pressing return (or enter).